 Brooke R. Olsen, Ph.D., HSPP Dr. Olsen, Child Clinical Psychologist, specializes in the evaluation and treatment of a full range of child and adolescent disorders, including behavioral and emotional components of children’s medical problems, attention deficit/hyperactivity disorder, behavioral problems, learning disability assessment, adjustment problems, anxiety disorders, and childhood depression.

 Lisa Cree, LMHC, LCAC, ADS Lisa Cree is a licensed mental health and addictions therapist who has several years of experience working with adolescents and adults.
 She has a passion for helping individuals who have had problems due to their drug or alcohol use.
 Other areas of interest include working with individuals who struggle with depression, anxiety, self-esteem issues, oppositional behaviors, stress management problems, self-harming behaviors, and adjustment difficulties.
 Lisa is also a Detoxification Specialist and is licensed in Acupuncture.

 Marcus T. Jacobs, LMHC, LAC, MAC Marcus Jacobs is a Licensed Mental Health Counselor, Licensed Addictions Counselor (Indiana License), and a Master Addictions Counselor through the National Association of Forensic Counselors.
 Marcus has 26-years experience in the mental health field.
 He specializes in addictions as well as individual and family therapy.
 Marcus understands the importance of working with the whole person in their journey towards a unique, more fulfilling life.

 Regi S. Abraham, MSW, ACSW, LCSW Regi Abraham specializes in individual and family therapy with children (ages 5-12), adolescent girls and adults.
-Areas of interest include relationship issues, divorce recovery, grief and loss, relationship and family of origin issues, adjustment issues, self-esteem, developmentally disabled individuals, ADHD, child abuse and mood disorders.
+Areas of interest include divorce recovery, grief and loss, relationship and family of origin issues, adjustment issues, self-esteem, developmentally disabled individuals, ADHD, abuse and mood disorders.
 Christian counseling will be offered if requested by clients.